 The gift of prophecy is a remarkable spiritual gift bestowed by the Holy Spirit upon believers.
-It's the God-given ability to prophesy a message directly from God to individuals in a language they understand.
+It's the God-given ability to prophesy a message directly from God to groups or individuals in a language they understand.

 What is the gift of prophecy?
 Here's my definition of this marvelous gift of the Holy Spirit: